NicolasRR/OptML/README.md

 # OptML
-Optimization for Machine Learning project by Arthur, Robin Junod and Nicolas Reategui
+Optimization for Machine Learning project by Robin Junod, Arthur Lamour and Nicolas Reategui

 # Objective
 A SGD: What role does momentum plays?
 Does it act as regularizer as well SGD?